borti4938/n64adv2_pcb/README.md

 Once the UltraPIF Adapter sits in its place, you can reconnect the reset and controller connections of the flex cable.

 For the controller connection, you can use the _CON_ pad on the adapter.
-Do not forget to connect 3.3V if U1 is on your flex cable.

 For the reset connection you have to go for pin 27 on the adapter.
 **DO NOT USE THE _RST_ PAD!** as it acts as an input only.